What is peritonitis?

 It is often caused by an infection from a hole in the bowel or a burst appendix.

-You must seek medical care right away.
+You must seek immediate medical care.

 You will be admitted to a hospital.
 You will be given IV (intravenous) infection-fighting medicines (antibiotics) to treat the infection.